astrorafael/textual-zptess/README.md

 If you want to process something in the background you will need to creat a new asyncio Task.
 Note that you can’t await that task, since that will also prevent the handler from returning.

 ## Migration SQL
-1.bak => antes de editar stddev frequencies
+1.bak =>
+fijado un zp  0.34 y un offset a 0.0 antes de hacer el check de summary 2.bak
+Cambio del zp de stars3 de 20.50 a 20.44 en la summary_t
+3.bak
+TODAVIA NADA